- EMERGING INITIATIVES

 Solarize Massachusetts (Solarize Mass) seeks to increase the adoption of small-scale solar electricity in participating communities through a competitive solicitation process that aggregates homeowner buying power to lower installation prices for participants.

-The 2018 Solarize Mass program is currently accepting applications.
-See the “How Do I Apply?” tab for more information.
+The 2019 Solarize Mass and Solarize Mass Plus programs are currently accepting community applications.
+See the "How Do I Apply?" tab for more details.